codemartial/wsloader/example/example.md

 $
 ```

 That's it.
 You just need the module name to be listed in the ini file.
-When you restart httpd after creating this config file, you can use the URL `http://localhost/services/greeter/say_hello` for the following Python equivalent:
+When you restart `httpd` after creating this configuration file, you can hit the URL `http://localhost/services/greeter/say_hello`, which does the equivalent of the following:

 ```python
 >>> import greeter
 >>> greeter.say_hello()